arllanos/minesweeper-API/README.md

         "M",
         "E"
     ],
-	... ommited some data to shorten
+	... omitted some data to shorten
     [
         "E",
         "E",